TIRED OF FEELING OVERWHELMED WITH DOCTOR VISITS & SHOT RECORDS?

-The Best Way to use the Medical Record
+The Best Way to Organize Medical Record

 If you have more than one child like me, then print out as many as needed.
 I have a sheet for each child which can then conveniently go into your Planner.
 Don’t have a planner?
 Check out here to learn more about the best planner to Organize Mom.

-So, I have the date of the appointment followed by if it’s a (well visit, sick visit or sports physical).
+So, I have the date of the appointment followed by if it’s a (well visit, sick visit, or sports physical).

-Then identify if it’s at a different office site, walk-in clinic or hospital.
+Then identify if it’s at a different office site, walk-in clinic, or hospital.
 We have several office locations so I indicate that on the sheet,

 Next, is where you record your child’s height and weight.
 If you can see my daughter Legacee pronounced Legacy was 19 inch and 9 lbs 3 oz.

 Followed by the notes section.
 In this section, you can add whatever you like such as if you saw a different doctor than usual or what the visit was about.